Sharing personal information brings people closer together. But how do you know when you’ve gone too far—or when someone else has ulterior motives?

 High Conflict People are increasing rapidly.
 Use these four counter-intuitive skills to deal with them.

-Bill Eddy, LCSW, JD, is a lawyer, therapist, mediator, president of the High Conflict Institute based in San Diego, and the author of several books including 5 Types of People Who Can Ruin Your Life (2018).
+Bill Eddy, LCSW, JD, is a lawyer, therapist, mediator, Training Director of the High Conflict Institute in San Diego, and the author of several books including 5 Types of People Who Can Ruin Your Life (2018).